-Here are upcoming events for the month of October when the Mobile Adoption Bus will be out in the Loudoun community:
+Here are upcoming events in 2017 when the Mobile Adoption Bus will be out in the Loudoun community:

 While visiting with shelter pets at a mobile adoption event, here are a few items to consider during the adoption process: